For those of you who are working on your Gravity

 The beauty of this design, and the variety of fabrics and colors used to create it, is that each quilt will take on a subtle and distinct look and feel of its own.
 With that in mind, for those of you who REALLY want to know which colors I used where, I hope you will find these posts to be helpful.

-If you're looking to order a Gravity Quilt kit, there is a limited quantity of quilt kits still available from Fat Quarter Shop and Hawthorne Threads, as well as other local and online quilt shops.
-If you've been on the fence about ordering one, I would recommend getting one soon, as they are unlikely to be restocked once they're gone.
+If you're looking to order a Gravity Quilt kit, you can find a limited quantity of quilt kits still available from Hawthorne Threads, as well as other local and online quilt shops.
+If you've been on the fence about ordering one, I would recommend getting one now, as they are unlikely to be restocked once they're gone.

 Remember to share your photos on social media with the #GravityQuilt tag & have fun!